hassanjaber7/Gauss-Legendre-Composite/README.md

 # Gauss-Legendre-Composite
-Gauss Legendre quadrature with conjunction of the composite rule.
+Function that calculates the numerical approximation of double integrals using Gauss Legendre quadrature using 2-points, with conjunction of the composite rule to divide the intervals into many subintervals to get a higher accuracy.